 If you’ve faced the challenge of email configuration in Dynamics 365 CRM and, for example, want to associate your Contact’s or Account’s email address with Outlook instead of the default email dialog, then you are at the right place.
-Our Senior Dynamics 365 App Developer, Valentin Gasenko will show how to set up the necessary Dynamics CRM email configuration and avoid possible roadblocks.
+Senior Dynamics 365 App Developer, Valentin Gasenko will show how to set up the necessary Dynamics CRM email configuration and avoid possible roadblocks.

 To get the most out of Dynamics 365 and to improve engagement with your leads, opportunities, and customers, it’s important to keep track of all your customer interactions, and email communication is the key.